 - Knowing where to seek advice and support if you need it.
 Give yourself permission to react however you need to at the time.

-Check out our blog ‘Need Help at Christmas?
-Contact Meic‘ for further advice and contacts.
+If you need further advice and contacts, check out our blog ‘Need Help at Christmas?
+Contact Meic‘.

-Creating your own rituals can help to ease the pain of having lost a loved one.
-The Good Therapy website suggest things such as lighting a candle, watching their favourite film or making a donation to a charity that your loved one supported.
+Creating your own rituals can help ease the pain of losing a loved one.
+The Good Therapy website suggests things such as lighting a candle, watching their favourite film or donating to a charity that your loved one supported.
 Find out more ritual ideas here.

-We hope that you find some of the above advice and links helpful at this difficult time.
+We hope that some of the advice and links above are helpful to you at this difficult time.
 Remember to be as kind to yourself as you can.
-Being true to what you feel is best for you during your first Christmas without your loved one.
+Be true to what you feel is best for you during your first Christmas without your loved one.

-If you’re struggling to cope with grief this Christmas, or if there is anything else that you need advice or information about then you can talk Meic.
+If you’re struggling to cope with grief this Christmas, or if there is anything else that you need advice or information about, then you can talk to Meic.